 Max group size: 10

-The tour starts outside Royal Festival Hall, at the Nelson Mandela statue, and ends at Covent Garden.
+The tour starts at the Nelson Mandela statue, which is on the south corner of Royal Festival Hall.
+The tour ends at Covent Garden.

 It has been hailed as Europe’s largest urban regeneration project.
 Like it or loathe it, the transformation of Vauxhall, Nine Elms and Battersea includes plenty of iconic architecture and urban planning.
 As building work continues, this is an ideal time to take a critical look at key developments in this area.